The Will to Live (Ben Harper album)

 The Will to Live is a 1997 album by Ben Harper which showed his continuing folk-centric focus, while at the same time expanding on his rock talents.
 This was his third album, his second with the Innocent Criminals (uncredited), and was packaged with a special bonus CD in certain countries.

-The record would yield his first UK Top 75 single, Faded.
+The record would yield his first UK Singles Chart single, "Faded".
 To date it remains his only UK single entry.

 Track listing

 All songs written by Ben Harper except as noted.